Computing

 • Pre-teaching certain topics - via video tutorials and the Subject specific clubs/SMH

-• Provide alternative methods of recording, such as writing frames, diagrams, labelled drawings, flow charts or comic strip stories.
+• Provide alternative methods of recording, such as writing frames, diagrams, labelled drawings, flow charts or comic strip stories

-• Give short, clearly defined tasks.
+• Give short, clearly defined tasks

 Overview of KS3

 In Year 8 the students have 55 minutes of Computer Science with ICT per week.
-The first term in Year 8 is centred around the students covering a technology unit, with the use of ICT and variety of Microsoft Office software as a medium of presenting their work.
-The students will be learning about the different parts of a computer system and the different types of software
+The first term in Year 8 is centred around a technology unit, with the use of ICT and variety of Microsoft Office software as a medium of presenting their work.
+Students learn about the different parts of a computer system and the different types of software available including their functions in a computer.
+They go on to study the development of algorithms and pseudo code before going on to code mini systems using Visual Basic and Python.

 Overview of KS4